If contacting J&M for someone else, please tell us that person's name and your relationship.

 At Jacoby & Meyers, our mediators are highly trained and certified.
 We can help guide you through all of the important issues pertaining to a premarital agreement in a way that keeps the process as positive and fair as possible.
 Our goal is for both parties in the agreement to feel that their interests are represented and that a fair settlement has been reached.

 Please contact our mediation attorneys today to schedule a consultation.
-Jacoby & Meyers has offices nationwide.
+Jacoby & Meyers has offices throughout the U.S.